Callum-C/MSc-Diss-PRC-Soft-Bodies/README.md

 This is due to a programmatic error when initially implementing the IGL that allowed this to happen.
 This error was corrected later in the project, but results were not as successful.

+# Where to start

+The **main.py** file is a visual demonstration of what the entities are evolving to do.
+By taking the weight matrix of the "fittest" entities and plugging it into main.py, we can see how the entities are moving.

+The **ga_main.py** file was my own Genetic Algorithm implementation, however, this lacked multiprocessing and thus was significantly slower than utilising the Pygad package.

+The **pygad_main.py** file is where the real work happens, utilising the Pygad package for a multiprocessing Genetic Algorithm, we evolve our entities toward locomotion.

 # Reservoir Computing

 The Fully Connected Square entity (see further down) forms the basis of an implementation of Reservoir Computing (RC).